PAJ Fuel+

 In addition, as measures for CO2 emission reduction and carbon sinks, the development of infrastructure, such as hydrogen fueling stations and EV charging stations, expansion of the renewable energy business, development of waste plastic recycling technology, and conversion of raw materials for petrochemical products to next-generation biomass, will contribute to the realization of carbon neutrality in society as a whole.

-Heading towards 2050, the petroleum industry intends to take on the challenge of reducing CO2 emissions associated with supplied petroleum products (Scope 3) to virtually zero through the development and commercialization of such innovative technologies as SAF, CO2-free hydrogen, ammonia, and synthetic fuel (e-fuel), as well as promoting the development of recyclable energies and other measures.
+The petroleum industry intends to take on the challenge of reducing CO2 emissions associated with supplied petroleum products (Scope 3) to virtually zero through the development and commercialization of such innovative technologies as SAF, CO2-free hydrogen, ammonia, and synthetic fuel (e-fuel), as well as promoting the development of recyclable energies and other measures.

-The challenge of reducing Scope 3 CO2 emissions to virtually zero is extremely ambitious and difficult to achieve.
 Nevertheless, every oil company will contribute to the realization of carbon neutrality in society as a whole by making proactive efforts in the research, development, and societal implementation of carbon neutral technologies, as well as continue their activities for a stable supply of energy demanded by consumers.

 © 2022 Petroleum Association of Japan.
 All rights reserved.